slacy/blog/content/A Word About Batching.md

 ## Additional benefits of batching

 Batching our training data can actually make training faster as well, and not just because the computation is more efficient.
-You must remember that we're training via *GradientDescent* (and similar algorithms).
-These algorithms look at the current set of inputs, and decide how to tweak internally stored parameters to improve the *loss function*.
+Remember that we're training via *GradientDescent* (and similar algorithms).
+These algorithms look at the current set of inputs, and decide how to tweak internally stored parameters to minimize the *loss function*.

 But, there are lots of cases where optimizing one training example has the opposite effect on other training examples.
-These examples can tend to "See-saw" back and forth between two not very optimial sets of parameters.
+These examples can tend to "See-saw" back and forth between two not very optimial sets of parameters during training.
 You can think of each example as *pulling* the parameters in opposite directions.

 When we batch, we give multiple training examples to the optimizer.
 If two examples pull parmeters in opposite directions, then they will end up cancelling each other out, and other solutions will be tried.